Sanix-Darker/cyclop/README.md

 ## How to use it

-### Watch files then execute a command
+### For watching files

-You need to use the `f` parameter to watch files, and to test, you just have to hit for example :
+You need to use the `f` parameter to watch files, as follow :

 This is how to use it :
 `./cyclop.sh f '( ["./path/to/file/to/watch"]="command to execute when the file content will change" )'`